simonmonk/servosix/README.md

 # servosix
-Python library for the ServoSix motor controller from Monkmakes
+Python library for controlling servo motors accurately, without any jitter.

+This library is of general use for anyone connecting servomotors to their Raspberry Pi, but is designed specifically for the MonkMakes Servo Six board http://monkmakes.com/servo-six.

 ## Installation